Library Fact Sheets

 Printable Fact Sheet

 The 512th Airlift Wing, located at Dover Air Force Base, Del., is commanded by Col. Raymond A. Kozak and is the only Air Force Reserve unit in the state.
 Also known as the "Liberty Wing," the 512th AW is a subordinate unit of 4th Air Force, headquartered at March Air Reserve Base, Calif., and Air Force Reserve Command, headquartered at Robins Air Force Base, Ga.
 The Liberty Wing consists of operations, maintenance and mission support groups, encompassing 16 units which includes a medical squadron and a geographically separated unit at Joint Base Langley-Eustis, Va.
-The 1,850-person wing's command chief master sergeant is Chief Master Sgt.
-William T. Wild III.
+The 1,778-person wing's command chief master sergeant is Chief Master Sgt.
+Brad E. Ferguson.

 The 512th AW mission is delivering airlift, anytime, anywhere.
-The 512th AW provides integrated support in the form of aircrews, maintenance, aerial port and allied administrative support allowing full use of the C-5B Galaxy, C-5M Super Galaxy and C-17 Globemaster III under all conditions, up to and including full mobilization.
+The 512th AW provides integrated support in the form of aircrews, maintenance, aerial port and allied administrative support allowing full use of the C-5M Super Galaxy and C-17 Globemaster III under all conditions, up to and including full mobilization.
 The 512th AW vision is exceptional airmen working together in the Air Force Reserve's premier strategic airlift wing supporting the nation's objectives through rapid global mobility.

 The 512th AW also maintains and flies the Air Force's newest cargo aircraft, the C-17 Globemaster III.
 The C-17s are also assigned to the Air Mobility Command's 436th AW.
 The C-17 is capable of rapid strategic delivery of troops and all types of cargo to main operating bases or directly to forward bases in the deployment area.
 The inherent flexibility and performance of the C-17 force improves the ability of the total airlift system to fulfill the worldwide air mobility requirements of the United States.